dantrevino/talks/2018-03-14-Build-Decentralized-Applications-with-Blockstack/tutorial.md

 <script src="js/blockstack.js"></script>
 ```

 One more item to note.
 CORS needs to be set on the development server since we're using a redirect for user authentication.
 Create a file in the root directory called ".atom-live-server.json" ...note the leading period.
-The contents should be:
+The contents should be, at minimum :
 ```
 {"cors": true}
 ```